dengue

 2. dengue, also called breakbone fever or dandy fever, acute, infectious, mosquito-borne fever that is temporarily incapacitating but rarely fatal.
 Besides fever, the disease is characterized by an extreme pain in and stiffness of the joints (hence the name “breakbone fever”).
 Complication of dengue fever can give rise to a more severe form, called dengue hemorrhagic fever (DHF), which is characterized by hemorrhaging blood vessels and thus bleeding from the nose, mouth, and internal tissues.
 Untreated DHF may result in blood vessel collapse, causing a usually fatal condition known as dengue shock syndrome.
 Dengue is caused by one of four viral serotypes (closely related viruses), designated DEN-1, DEN-2, DEN-3, and DEN-4.
 These serotypes are members of the Flavivirus genus, which also contains the viruses that cause yellow fever, and can occur in any country where the carrier mosquitoes breed.

-SYN: 1. breakbone fever, dandy fever, dengue fever.
-2. breakbone fever, dandy fever.
+SYN: 1. breakbone fever, dengue fever.
+2. breakbone fever, dandy fever. (depending on context)

-CR: chikungunya, infectious disease, Japanese encephalitis, RNA virus, Stegomyia albopicta, yellow fever, Zika virus.
+CR: Aedes aegypti, Aedes japonicus, chikungunya, dengue virus, infectious disease, Japanese encephalitis, mosquito, RNA virus, Stegomyia albopicta, yellow fever, Zika virus.